 Dog walking is a great way for dog owners to spend time with their pup, which creates a strong emotional bond.
 Walks can also help a pooch build trust with other dogs, according to PedMD.com.
 Dogs need attention, and they tend to feel a heightened sense of comfort having their owner nearby, which enables them to feel more confident when confronted with other canines in the neighborhood.
 A daily walk is especially encouraging for timid dogs, rescue dogs or fearful dogs with a background of abuse.

 Like humans, dogs get antsy if they’re housebound all day.
 But when out on a walk, their senses are stimulated and they have the opportunity to explore bushes, cracks in the pavement and anything else in their path — all while enjoying the sunshine and sniffing everything in sight.
 Walks are also a good time for owners to practice training exercises and have their dog learn to “heel” on command and other helpful leash manners.
+In addition, sometimes simply playing with your dog using a dog toy is great fun, with exercise!

 Yes, there’s a reason that dogs tend to wag their tail and jump about when it’s time for a walk.
 Dogs don’t like being on house arrest.
 Instead, they want to get out and enjoy the great outdoors, spend time with their owner, meet other dogs, and explore the neighborhood — all of which are a great benefit to a dog’s physical health and sense of well-being.